 - Two of those times is in reference to women, both of which are in Genesis chapter 2.

 - Two times it is used in reference to other people.
-One of those helpers are presumably the counselors and advisors to a prince.
+One of those helpers is presumably the military counselor or advisor to a prince.
 The other is in reference to people having limited help during a period of suffering.

 The Uses of the Root Word, “Azar.”